-This course incorporates two case studies related to topics on real estate evaluation, investment analysis and real estate development.
+This course incorporates six case studies related to topics on corporate actions.
+You are required to write the written report in three out of six case studies.
 Each case study analysis (in written report) in this course accounts for 15% of your final grade.
-Both case studies (in written reports) account for 30% of your final grade.
+Three case studies (in written reports) account for 45% of your final grade.
 Details of each case study will be posted on Avenue.
 You will be provided with the links to download the case studies from Harvard Business Review.

-Students will form teams and each team consists of 3-5 members.
-You need to form a team before the second lecture starts.
-You are allowed to switch team for each case study, but you need to inform the instructor in advance.
+Students will form teams and each team consists of 3-4 members.
+You need to form a team before the end of week 2.
+You are allowed to switch team for each case study but you need to inform the instructor in advance.
 For each case study, a list of questions will be posted on Avenue and your team is required to conduct analysis and write a report based on these questions.
 All written reports are submitted online via Avenue.